jrosen/jrosen.github.io/_projects/2024-08-30-model-broker.md

 - Custom Kubernetes Operators
 - Feature Platform Integration

 This project demonstrates the evolution of ML infrastructure from serverless to containerized architectures, highlighting the importance of choosing the right deployment strategy based on specific requirements and constraints.
+The integration with the Feature Platform represents a significant architectural achievement, enabling true independence between model development and consumer services.